John Eliot Howard: Open Brethren Affiliation

+Personal life

-Howard married Maria Crewdson on 9 September 1830 and the couple had nine children, including Joseph Howard, who was later Liberal MP for Tottenham.
+Howard married Maria Crewdson on 9 September 1830 and the couple had nine children, including Joseph Howard, who was later Conservative MP for Tottenham.
 The family lived at Lord's Meade, Lordship Lane, Tottenham.

-Howard died in Edmonton, London at the age of 76 and is buried in Tottenham Cemetery.
+Howard died in Edmonton, London, on 22 November 1883 at the age of 76, and is buried in Tottenham Cemetery.
 One of his grandchildren was the ornithologist, Henry Eliot Howard.

-The genus Howardia of the Rubiaceae was dedicated to him.
+The genus Howardia (a synonym of Pogonopus) of the Rubiaceae was dedicated to him.